 2. Pillars

-To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, enhanced spectrum management, and both wired and wireless technologies are essential.
+To enhance the coverage, quality, and affordability of ICT/broadband network, infrastructure development utilizing converged services, efficient frequency spectrum and satellite orbits management, and deployment of perspective wired and wireless technologies are essential, including by using the mechanisms of public-private partnerships.

-Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of Internet services.
+Develop a well-planned, well-maintained, economic and efficient Broadband backbone to ensure the delivery of high-quality services and access to affordable information and technologies for citizens.

 Increase research and development, and deployment of new technologies, to provide reliable and affordable ICT infrastructure.